Summit elevation: 5,713 feet

 Mount Wilson is one of the best known peaks in the San Gabriel Mountains, famous for its observatory.
 The summit offers an impressive view of Los Angeles and the Pacific Ocean.

-Several trails lead up the mountain, this loop being popular with hikers.
-The loop starts at Chantry Flats, and after a short downhill section, leads up Gabrielino Trail.
-After about a mile and a half, a half-mile out-and-back section visits Sturtevant Falls.
+Several trails lead up the mountain.
+This loop starts at Chantry Flats, and after a short downhill section, leads up Gabrielino Trail.
+An out-and-back section visits Sturtevant Falls.

-Gabrielino Trail offers two options, an upper and a lower trail, which merge at Spruce Grove Campground.
-Sturtevant Trail, which includes a section of switchbacks, continues on to the top of Mount Wilson.
+Gabrielino Trail has two options, an upper and a lower trail, which merge at Spruce Grove Campground.
+Sturtevant Trail, which includes a section of switchbacks, continues to the top of Mount Wilson.

-A trail at the radio and television antennas serves as shortcut to Mount Wilson Toll Road.
-After a section on the dirt road, Winter Creek Trail continues on down the mountain.
-About three miles down the trail forks at Hoegees Campground, with an upper and a lower option.
+A trail at the antennas serves as shortcut to Mount Wilson Toll Road.
+After a section on the dirt road, Winter Creek Trail continues down the mountain.
+The trail forks at Hoegees Campground, with an upper and a lower option.

-The upper trail is a mile longer, but after a short uphill section continues on down all the way to Chantry Flats.
+The upper trail is a mile longer, and after a short uphill section continues down all the way to Chantry Flats.
 The lower trail eventually merges with Gabrielino Trail and finishes with an uphill section.

 Mount Wilson • Interactive Map

 View of the San Gabriel Mountains